Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: XPER values

 As an illustration, consider the $R^2$ of a linear regression.
 Then, the individual XPER value $\phi_{i,j}$ can be expressed as:

 with $A=\left( 2y_i -\sum_{\substack{k=1\\ k \neq j}}^q\hat{\beta}_k(x_{i,k} +\mathbb{E}(x_{k})) \right)$.
 See Appendix \ref{proof_R2_ind_theory} for the proof.
-The value $\phi_{i,j}$ measures the contribution of feature $x_j$ to $G(y_i;\mathbf{x}_i;\delta_0)=1-\sigma_y^{-2}(y_i-\hat{f}(\mathbf{x}_i))^2$.
-A positive individual XPER value $\phi_{i,j}$ means that incorporating the information included in feature $x_j$ improves model prediction for individual $i$ compared to the benchmark, hence increases $R^2$.
-Several comments can be made here.
+The value $\phi_{i,j}$ measures the contribution of feature $x_j$ to $G(y_i;\mathbf{x}_i;\delta_0)=1-\frac{1}{\sigma_y^{2}}(y_i-\hat{f}(\mathbf{x}_i))^2$.
+A positive individual XPER value $\phi_{i,j}$ means that incorporating the information included in feature $x_j$ improves model prediction for individual $i$ compared to the benchmark, hence increasing $R^2$.
+This gives rise to several observations.
 First, if $\hat{\beta}_j=0$, i.e., the feature has no impact on the model outcome, the feature $x_j$ does not have any impact on the $R^2$, for all individuals.
 Second, the closer the realization of feature $x_{j}$ is to its expected value $\mathbb{E}(x_j)$, the lower is the contribution of this feature to the performance metric, for all individuals.
 A similar result occurs when $x_j^2$ is close to its expected value.
-Indeed, when the characteristics of an individual are close to the mean values over the population, his or her contribution to the predictive performance of the model is also close to the average contribution of other individuals.
+Indeed, when the characteristics of an individual are close to the mean values in the population, his or her contribution to the predictive performance of the model is also close to the average contribution of other individuals.
+We include a numerical example in Appendix \ref{R2_ind_XPER} to provide further intuition.